pravatbhusal/summons-list-tool/README.md

 # Set-up
 1. Download this repository as a .zip file
 2. Extract the .zip file
-3. Right click the "index.html" file and open it in your web-browser
+3. Right click the "index.html" file and open it with your web-browser (Google Chrome preferred)
 4. Finished!

 # Demo